theodore-s-beers/reed-archive/README.md

-# An unofficial collection of essays by Adolph L. Reed, Jr.
+# A fan's collection of essays by Adolph L. Reed, Jr.

 See <https://www.theobeers.com/reed-archive/>.